PGR9.1 Purpose and objectives for project registration (RD1)

 - A change in access to resources or data previously agreed that cannot be resolved.

-- A change in methodology or data collection, or other major change due to COVID-19 restrictions.
+- A change in methodology or research data collection, or other change due to restrictions required by prevailing conditions at the time.

 NB.
 In such circumstances, a change in the composition of the supervisory team may also be necessary to ensure ongoing subject expertise.